-Make sure to draft a contract, clearly stating your freelance rates per hour and have the clients sign it, every time you take on a new one.
+Make sure to draft a contract, clearly stating your freelance rates per hour and have the clients sign it.
 This will be legally binding for both sides, should anything occur down the line.

-Let’s now examine what is a monthly retainer payment model and what’s the purpose of choosing this type of fee.
+Let’s now examine what a monthly retainer payment model is and the purpose of choosing this type of fee.
 This model of freelance pricing is widely used by more experienced and established professionals.
 The freelance monthly retainer is a type of contract where the client pays you on a recurring basis (monthly), in advance.
 Work-related issues, scope, and timeline are decided later.
 Basically, your client pays you a fixed amount of money, regardless whether you actually work for them during the month or not.

-Freelance monthly retainers can be really good for both sides but can go sideways for many reasons.
-Once again, there is no standard average monthly retainer fee, but after you agree upon it with your client, sign at least a basic retainer contract, where you state what projects are included on your retainer price.
-Keep it simple and the payment terms clear.
-In order to determine if the monthly retainer is suitable for you, take a look at the pros and cons of such agreements!
+Freelance monthly retainers can be really good for both sides, but can go sideways for many reasons.
+Once again, there is no standard average monthly retainer fee.
+After you agree upon it with your client, sign a retainer freelance contract, stating what projects are included on your retainer price.
+Keep it simple, and the payment terms clear.
+To determine if the monthly retainer is suitable for you, take a look at the pros and cons!

 Monthly retainers are synonymous with steady pay; cash that will flow into your freelancing business no matter what.
-Provided that your clients are punctual and business is good, you got a certain income to cover bills and be on top of your obligations, even in months when your operating expenses are high or other projects don’t appear on the horizon.
+Provided that your clients are punctual and business is good, you have a certain income to cover bills and be on top of your obligations.
+Even in months when your operating expenses are high or other projects don’t appear on the horizon.

 You get to feel somewhat safe as an employee does, but you also remain your own boss.

 Α really important advantage when working on a monthly retainer is that clients love them too.
 This is especially true for clients that honor their agreements and prefer to hire someone as a business partner rather than just another freelancer they can outsource their overhead to.